 The word comes from the Latin word “Columba” meaning dove.
 It has come to mean a structure with compartments, or niches, for holding cremains.
 While it typically refers to a specific structure, either indoors, or outdoors, it can also mean a designated area of ground where the cremains are buried, either in a specific container, or simply sprinkled freely.

 Who is eligible to be inurned in the columbarium at Trinity Lutheran Church?

 Trinity’s columbarium is for use by those who believe that Jesus Christ has destroyed the power of death by His resurrection and who thus await, with certain hope, Christ’s return in glory to raise the dead on the Last Day.

-The columbarium is usually reserved for members and others, who are part of Trinity’s faith community.
-Trinity’s pastoral team will consider other situations on a case-by-case basis.
+The columbarium is usually reserved for members, and others, who are part of Trinity’s faith community.
+Trinity’s pastoral team will consider other situation on a case-by-case basis.

 What is the average cost of a direct cremation in the Kansas City area?

 The average cost is $1,100 to $1,500, depending on the facility.
 The costs include removal of the deceased, the cremation, and return of cremains in a container suitable for inurnment.
 It does not include the cost of a specific urn, or any additional services as may be requested by the family.

 What is the cost of a niche at TLC and what is included?

 Each niche in the columbarium at TLC, will accommodate two (2) inurnments.
 The leasing of a niche costs $1,500.
 The price includes the lease, engraving of the cover plate with name and life dates of the deceased, choice of niche location based on availability, inurnment services by one of Trinity’s pastors, record keeping, and maintenance.
 If there is a second inurnment desired, the additional inurnment fee will be $300.

 No. Payment for the leasing of the niche must be made in full at the time of purchase.